 Vince’s personal odyssey includes his serving as president of the Gregorians, an Association of Italian American Educators.
 During his presidency he addressed the media and other institutions via lectures and workshops on the impact of the media on the Italian American experience.
 As a result of those efforts, Chicago hired its first TV newscaster of Italian heritage and the Chicago Tribune was shamed into removing its prologue from their editorial page: “The purpose of a modern day newspaper is to guide and lead public opinion.”

 Vince left the college ranks in 1983 and embarked on a career in the Financial Services industry.
-Holding the title of Senior Vice President at Morgan Stanley, the Romano Group services the financial and investment needs of businesses and individuals.
+Holding the title of Senior Vice President at Morgan Stanley, the Romano Group serviced the financial and investment needs of businesses and individuals.

 His avocation and his passion is the construction and preservation of the history and legacy of the Taylor Street phenomenon–a time, a place, and a people that were and can never be again.
 A people who defied the profound failure prophesy of our sociological soothsayers.
 A people and a subculture who, against all odd, had transitioned themselves from having been cast as servants to the dream to participants in the dream.
 The Taylor Street Archives, a chronicle of those who lived the Italian American experience, as it unfolded for those immigrants who settled into the Legendary Taylor Street made its debut in 2006.